 - Assist you in understanding how study abroad can contribute to your academic and personal goals, and guide you in your early thinking about study abroad options

 - Review your progress toward meeting your goals when you meet with me

 - Be accessible for advising within stated guidelines via email and during office hours

 - Maintain confidentiality in accordance with the law

-The Office of Academic Advising offers a wide range of academic services for enrolled students at Dickinson College including: Class Deans, Peer Advisors, Peer Tutors (for selected courses including most language courses), and a Learning Specialist who provides workshops and instruction in skills and strategies for academic success.
+The Office of Academic Advising offers a wide range of academic services for enrolled students at Dickinson College including: College Deans, Peer Advisors, Peer Tutors (for selected courses including most language courses), and a Learning Specialist who provides workshops and instruction in skills and strategies for academic success.
 Additionally, a variety of support services and resources are available through the Writing Center and Wellness Center.

 Assistance for Students with Disabilities